MediatedCommunications/Mime-Detective/README.md

 14,000 different file variants by analyzing a raw stream or array of bytes.

 ## Installing from Nuget
-Install MC.FileDetection:
 ```
 install-package MC.FileDetection
 ```
-Then install one of two definition files below.
+Then install one of the definition packs below.

 ## Getting Started

-Create a new engine and use the Micro data set.
+Create a new engine and use the Micro definition pack:
 ```
 using FileDetection;
 var Engine = new ContentDetectionEngineBuilder() {